TeamMGE/GenomeBioinformaticsCourse/_episodes/40-COOI.md

 Then run iq tree e.g. `iqtree -s  homs.msa –m LG+G4`

-[//]: # (for some reason for some students, they get a weird error if they do this .... )
+[comment]: # (for some reason for some students, they get a weird error if they do this .... )

 Download the output tree (i.e. `homs.msa.treefile`) using `scp` to your laptop or perhaps easier, on the command line do `cat homs.msa.treefile` and copy the text from the screen to paste to view the tree in iToL [https://itol.embl.de/upload.cgi](https://itol.embl.de/upload.cgi)